 Planning your next summer vacation?
 Visit some of the best national parks in the U.S. on a sightseeing road trip!
 From the Appalachian Mountains to the Pacific Northwest, you can explore glaciers, caves, lakes, scenic drives, and unforgettable wildlife.
 So pack up and head out on one of these incredible national park road trips!

 - Locations: Virginia, Kentucky, Tennessee, North Carolina, South Carolina

 National parks in the Great Appalachian Valley are often overlooked!
-But the warm weather, winding trees, and seasonal wonders of the Southeast U.S. make this an ideal location for your next regional road trip.
+But the warm weather, thick forests, and seasonal wonders of the Southeast U.S. make this an ideal location for your next regional road trip.